GUPTHA-MADDULA/Aws-Cost-Optimization/README.md

 AWS Lambda, combined with AWS SDK (Boto3 for Python), allows us to automate this process efficiently.
 The Lambda function performs the following actions:

 Step 1: Fetch All EBS Snapshots
-Use the describe_snapshots API to get a list of all snapshots created by the account (OwnerIds=['self']).
+Use the 'describe_snapshots' API to get a list of all snapshots created by the account ('OwnerIds=['self']').
 Step 2: Fetch All Active EC2 Instances & Volumes
-Use describe_instances to get all EC2 instances that are either running or stopped.
+Use 'describe_instances' to get all EC2 instances that are either running or stopped.
-Extract volume IDs attached to these instances using describe_volumes.
+Extract volume IDs attached to these instances using 'describe_volumes'.
 Step 3: Identify Stale Snapshots
 For each snapshot, check if its source volume still exists.
 If the volume is missing from the active instance list, the snapshot is stale.
 Step 4: Delete Stale Snapshots
-Use delete_snapshot to remove snapshots that meet the stale criteria.
+Use 'delete_snapshot' to remove snapshots that meet the stale criteria.